top of page

 Confessions

-Madon, S., Ferreira, P. A., Goldstein, A. & Ditchfield, R. (in press).
-Confession Decisions.
-In M. Miller (Ed.), Cambridge handbook of the psychology of legal decision-making.
+Madon, S., Ferreira, P. A., Goldstein, A. & Ditchfield, R. (2024).
+The psychology of confession decision-making during police interrogation.
+In M. Miller, L. A. Yelderman, M. T. Huss, J. A. Cantone (Eds.), The Cambridge handbook of psychology and legal decision-making (pp. 159-177).
 New York, NY: Cambridge University Press.
+Link

 Yang, Y., Madon, S., Cabell, J., Moody, S., & Guyll, M. (2023).
 The effect of a presumption of guilt on police guilt judgments.
 Psychology, Crime & Law.
+Link

 Yang, Y., Moody, S. A., Cabell, J. J., & Madon, S. (2019).
 Why suspects confess: The power of outcome certainty.
 Law and Human Behavior, 43, 468-476.
 Link